 Hello, my name is Ian Stefenack, inventor of GoShelf™.
 I am an experienced tile contractor with over 20 years in the business.
 In that time I have installed many corner shelves.
 This time-consuming addition to shower and tub walls is something I have greatly improved on.
 Now I am able to offer you my simple method for installing beautiful stone corner shelving in an efficient and sturdy way.
 Introducing my GoShelf system!
+These shelves are proudly made in the USA!

 My method for installing stone shower shelves is so easy it can be done by anyone in minutes!